timotejroiko/discord.js-light/README.md

 **`returns`** - `Promise (Guild | Collection of Guilds)`

 Fetches a single guild from the `/guilds/:id` endpoint, or multiple guilds from the `/users/@me/guilds` endpoint.
-When fetching multiple guilds, only basic information about each guild is returned.
+When fetching multiple guilds, some guild information may be stripped away by Discord.
 Additionally fetching multiple guilds is extremely slow, taking roughly 20 seconds per 1000 guilds.
 If you need to fetch thousands of guilds, it's much faster to create a new connection to the gateway.
 Fetching multiple guilds also bypasses the guild cache, whereas fetching a specific guild id will always check the cache first.

 * **`id or options.id (string)`** - id of the guild to fetch. if not provided, fetches all guilds instead.
 * **`cache or options.cache (boolean)`** - whether to cache the results. defaults to true.
 * **`options.limit (number)`** - max amount of results (0 for no limit). defaults to 0.
 * **`options.before (string)`** - a guild id to search only guilds with a smaller id (0 for any). defaults to 0.
 * **`options.after (string)`** - a guild id to search only guilds with a bigger id (0 for any). defaults to 0.
+* **`options.force (boolean)`** - whether to force fetch the guild from the api even if already cached. defaults to false.

 ### guild.channels.fetch()